NextjsStore/nextjs-commerce-vendure/README.md

 This is a storefront app built with Nextjs and powered by Vendure.

 Status
 This is a work in progress currently.

 Setup
 1. Clone this repo
-2. Edit "graphQlUrl" in libs>config>clientConfig.js
-3. run npm install
+2. run npm install
-4. run npm run develop
+3. run npm run develop